Scientific name: Asparagus Densiflorus 'sprengerii'

 Note: Please be aware that the plant is not pet friendly and is harmful if eaten, so keep out of reach of children.

-- Scorched yellowing foliage: Your Asparagus Fern is getting too much direct light, move to a more shady spot.
+- Scorched yellowing foliage: Your Asparagus Fern is getting too much direct light, move to a more sheltered position.

 - Brown edges on foliage and dropping leaves: This can occur when the compost has been allowed to dry out.
 Asparagus Ferns don’t like inconsistent watering, so increase watering frequency but don’t allow the plant to sit in water or become saturated.
 Dry air can also be a culprit; your plant won’t like being near a heat source, air conditioner or draught.

-- New growth is small: If the leaves are continuously small, your houseplant might not be getting enough light/humidity.
-Move to a brighter spot.
+- New growth is small: If the leaves are continuously small, your houseplant might not be getting enough light or may need some feeding.
+Move to a brighter spot, if it is in a bright enough position, we recommend feeding with a diluted well balanced fertilizer.

 Plant collapse: This is often caused by root rot as a result of prolonged overwatering, especially in winter.